MrModd/ODROID-C2-Bare-Metal/README.md

 $ ./set_tftp.sh
 ```

+Note that this script tries to set a static IP address to the network interface
+before starting the server.
+If you encounter some issues obtaining the file
+with TFTP protocol check the correctness of the IP on the ethernet interface
+of your PC.
+NetworkManager, if present, could interfer with this script resetting
+the interface whenever the LAN connection is absent.
+If you have any problems you
+can always copy the binary file to the microSD card and then uncomment the line
+on "boot.ini" that enables the local boot.

-Finally use **set_environment.sh** in order to export "CROSS_COMPILE" variable
+Finally use **set_environment.sh** in order to export "CROSS_COMPILE" and others
-required by Makefiles to get the right compiler.
-You should source this script
+variables required by Makefiles to get the right compiler.
+You should source
-instead of invoke it directly as shown below:
+this script instead of invoke it directly as shown below:

 ```sh
 $ source ./set_environment.sh